 - 4. Any student organization, with a regional and/or national affiliation, that receives a sanction of conduct probation or higher will have their regional and national organization notified by the university. - 5.
-Appeals: Any appeal from action by the hearing official that affects organizational status only (i.e., no sanctions against individuals) shall be directed to the Vice President for Student Affairs/Dean of Students (or designee).
+Appeals: Any appeal from action by the hearing official that affects organizational status only (i.e., no sanctions against individuals) shall be directed to the Dean of Campus Life and Student Success (or designee).